Ball State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 10, 2021

 - This season, the Cardinals are winless against the spread when entering a game as a favorite of 2.5 points or more.

-- Ball State is 2-0 against the spread and 2-0 overall in games when it puts up more than 33.8 points.
+- Ball State is 2-0 against the spread and 2-0 overall this season when the team records more than 33.8 points.

 - The Cardinals have turned the ball over nine times this season, three more turnovers than the Huskies have forced (6).